emrahcom/emrah-buster-templates/doc/jitsi_cluster.md

 ## 4. Additional Jibri node
-A standalone JMS installation can only record a limited number of concurrent conferences but the CPU and RAM capasities are the limiting factor for the Jibri component.
+A standalone JMS installation can only record a limited number of concurrent conferences but the CPU and RAM capacities are the limiting factor for the Jibri component.
 It is easy to scale the Jibri pool horizontally by adding as many as Jibri node when needed.